Pirates hit 4 homers to beat Brewers 8-6, win series

 MILWAUKEE (AP) — Touted rookie Oneil Cruz hit a tiebreaking homer in the sixth inning and Daniel Vogelbach added a three-run shot in the ninth to power the Pittsburgh Pirates to an 8-6 victory over the Milwaukee Brewers on Sunday.

-Michael Chavis and Ke’Bryan Hayes also went deep for the Pirates, who took two of three from the NL Central leaders.
+Michael Chavis and Ke’Bryan Hayes also went deep for the Pirates, who took two of three in the series from the NL Central leaders.

+“We were able to get the ball up in the air on a day that was advantageous because it was warm,” Pittsburgh manager Derek Shelton said.

-Andrew McCutchen had a two-run homer in the ninth for the Brewers.
+Andrew McCutchen had a two-run homer in the ninth for the Brewers against his original team.

-Chavis tied it 4-all with a leadoff homer in the sixth off Trevor Gott (1-2), who had just replaced starter Eric Lauer.
+Chavis snapped an 0-for-10 skid and tied it 4-all with a leadoff homer in the sixth off Trevor Gott (1-2), who had just replaced starter Eric Lauer.
 Two outs later, the 6-foot-7 Cruz connected for his fourth home run of the season.

 Vogelbach made it 8-4 with his drive off Chi Chi González.